opensearch-project/reporting/README.md

 We welcome you to get involved in development, documentation, testing the OpenSearch Dashboards reports plugin.
 See our [CONTRIBUTING.md](./CONTRIBUTING.md) and join in.

+## Notifications Integration

+OpenSearch Dashboards Reports integration with [Notifications](https://github.com/opensearch-project/notifications) is currently in progress, tracking for the 8/30 OpenSearch 1.1 release.

 ## Code of Conduct

 This project has adopted an [Open Source Code of Conduct](https://opensearch.org/codeofconduct.html).